adamhl8/eyir/README.md

 ## Commands

-- `!listbots` - Prints a list of all the bots in the server.
+- `!listBots` - Prints a list of all the bots in the server.

 ### faqinit

-- `!faqinit`
+- `!faqInit`

 Needs to be run in a channel named `guides-resources-faq`.
 Every time the command is run, all previous messages in the channel are deleted.